Pumpkin & Winter Squash:

-Corking of the stem and subtle changes in rind color (bright green to dull green in ‘Kabocha’ for example) are the main external indications of maturity.
+Corking of the stem and subtle changes in rind color (bright green to dull green in ‘Kabocha’ for example, Photo 1, Photo 2) are the main external indications of maturity.
 Immature fruit have a fleshy stem, maturing fruit will have some stem corking, and well mature fruit will have a well corked stem.
 In winter squash, such as butternut, external color changes only slightly during maturation (Photo 3).
-Internal color should be intense and typical of the cultivar.
+Internal color should be intense and typical of the cultivar (Photo 4).
 The concentrations of the yellow and orange carotenoids generally increase only slightly during storage.
 Maturity at harvest is the major determinant of internal color.
-Immature fruit will be of inferior eating quality because they contain less stored carbohydrates.
+Immature fruit will be of inferior eating quality because they contain less stored carbohydrates (Photo 4).
 Immature fruit will have more decay and weight loss during storage than mature fruits.

 Pumpkin and winter squash should be full sized and well formed with the stem intact.
 They should be well matured with good rind development typical of the cultivar.
-Internal quality attributes are high color due to a high carotenoid content, and high dry weight and sugar and starch contents.
+Internal quality attributes are high color due to a high carotenoid content, and high dry weight and sugar and starch contents (Photo 4).

 TEMPERATURE & CONTROLLED ATMOSPHERE (CA)

 Pumpkins and winter squash are very chilling sensitive when stored below 10°C (50°F).
 Depending on the cultivar a storage life of 2 to 6 months can be expected at 12.5-15°C (55-59°F).
-Recent research at Oregon State University showed that for 8 currently produced winter squash cultivars stored at 10-15°C (50-59°F), 90%, 70% and 50% were marketable after 9, 15 and 20 weeks, respectively.
+Research at Oregon State University showed that for 8 currently produced winter squash cultivars stored at 10-15°C (50-59°F), 90%, 70% and 50% were marketable after 9, 15 and 20 weeks, respectively.
 For green rind squashes, storing at 15°C (59°F) may cause degreening, undesirable yellowing, and texture loss.
 The green rind squashes can be stored at 10-12°C (50-55°F) to prevent degreening, although some chilling injury may occur at the lower temperature.
 High storage temperature (>15°C) will result in excessive weight loss, color loss and poor eating quality.
 In a UC Davis study, the best temperature for butternut squash storage for 7 months was 15°C (59°F) (Photo 5).
 Besides weight loss and browning and drying of damage areas, higher storage temperatures also lead to more rapid breakdown of pulp tissue (Photo 6).

 Optimum Relative Humidity